Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

     - In Case and Task Management, Leave request process will move to **Customer Confirmation** stage, then Customer will Approve the request from Case and Task Management.

-    - Once Customer Approved in customer confirmation stage , then it will moved to **Approved for payment** Stage in Case and Task Management.
+    -  In Case and Task Management, Once Customer Approved in customer confirmation stage , then it will moved to **Approved for payment** Stage.

-    - Clearance is optional for employee in **Leave Request**, and it will process who requested the Clearance on Vacation settlement in **Case and Task Management**.
+    -  In **Case and Task Management**, Clearance is optional for employee in **Leave Request**, and it will process who requested the Clearance on Vacation settlement.

     - Otherwise this Clearance stage will be **skipped** and moved to **completed** stage.